Diocese of Gallipoli

-The Diocese of Gallipoli (Latin: Dioecesis Gallipolitana) was a Roman Catholic ecclesiastical territory in the province of Apulia in southern Italy.
+The Diocese of Gallipoli (Latin: Dioecesis Gallipolitana) was a Latin Church ecclesiastical territory of the Catholic Church in the province of Apulia in southern Italy.
 It was erected in the 6th century.
 On September 30, 1986, the diocese was suppressed, and its territory merged into the Diocese of Nardò-Gallipoli.

 History

 In the Synecdemus of Hierocles of the time of the Emperor Justinian (527–565), Gallipoli is listed as a suffragan bishopric of the metropolitan of Sancta Severina.
 At the end of the century, however, it is clear from letters of Pope Gregory I (590–604) that the bishop of Gallipoli was subject to his jurisdiction.

 In 663, following the defeat of the Byzantine armada of Constans II at Benevento, which was trying to destroy the Lombard duchy of Benevento, the Lombards took control of southeastern Italy and became overlords of Gallipoli.
 Previous to that date, Gallipoli had been part of the Byzantine empire.
 The Lombards also finally destroyed the city of Ravenna in 751, and the Exarchate of Ravenna ceased to exist.
 The surviving Greek territories were grouped under the Theme of Sicily, governed by a Strategos.
 A letter of Pope Adrian I (772–795) indicates that Gallipoli belonged to that Byzantine theme.

 When the Lombards were driven out in the Byzantine reconquest of southern Italy, the Church of Gallipoli returned to its obedience to the Greek Metropolitan of Santa Severina.
 This is the situation in the Diatyposis of Leo IV (c.
 900).

 The attacks of the Normans in the area began in 1055.
 The Greeks were forced to withdraw from Apulia, and Gallipoli was incorporated by the Normans of Sicily in 1071.
 Duke Roger granted Apulia to his brother Bohemund, who became the prince of Taranto and lord of Gallipoli.
 This brought Gallipoli back into contact with the Roman Church.

 The Liber Censuum of the Roman Church, which was compiled beginning in 1192, includes the diocese of Gallipoli as a suffragan of the archdiocese of Otranto.
 In the archdiocese of Otranto, payments are owed by the Church of S. Maria de Nardò, and by the monastery of S. Nicolas de Casulis.
 With regard to Gallipoli, there is only the note "Est Graecus".
 The adjective Graecus requires a noun of the masculine gender, probably Episcopus.
-Elsewhere in the Liber Censuum there are entries for sums owed by individual bishops.
+Elsewhere in the Liber Censuum, there are entries for sums owed by individual bishops.
 Unfortunately the names and status of individual bishops of Gallipoli at the end of the 12th and first quarter of the 13th centuries are unknown.